Docetaxel Side Effects

 Common Side Effects Seen With Docetaxel

 Docetaxel has been studied thoroughly in clinical trials, in which the side effects of a group of people taking the drug are documented.
-In these studies, the most common side effects included:
+In these studies, the most common side effects included:- Neutropenia (low levels of a certain type of white blood cell called neutrophils) -- in up to 100 percent of people

 Other common docetaxel side effects, occurring in 9 to 45 percent of people, included: